Research and Clinical Trials

 Hepatology is the study and treatment of liver diseases.
 Seattle Children’s is home to the only liver (hepatology) and liver transplant programs for children in the Pacific Northwest.
 Read more about our Hepatology Program and Liver Transplant Program.

-Doctors in both programs are researching and developing new treatments for liver disease in children.
-We’re able to offer many treatments that are available only through clinical studies.
+Doctors in both programs are researching and developing new treatments for diseases that affect the liver in children.
+We’re able to offer many treatments that are available only through clinical studies and drug trials.
 This means our patients have access to some of the most current, state-of-the-art therapies.
-We are participating in research aimed at improving care for children with these conditions:

 Short Bowel Syndrome